 A credit union’s field of membership is the legal definition of who is eligible to join.
 Credit unions often want to expand their fields of membership to include additional potential members.
 Federal credit unions operate under one of three kinds of charters: single common bond, multiple common bond, or community.
 The type of charter under which a credit union operates determines what groups or geographic areas it may serve.

 A federally chartered credit union must receive approval from the National Credit Union Administration prior to making changes in its field-of-membership.
-Chapter II of the NCUA’s Chartering and Field of Membership Manual (opens new window) has complete details about fields of membership and the process for amending them.
+Chapter II of the NCUA’s Chartering and Field of Membership Manual (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) has complete details about fields of membership and the process for amending them.

 What Can We Expand?